Ever wondered how do Muslims fast in the countries where Sun does not set? This phenomenon is called the midnight sun.

 For example, the Canadian Yukon, Nunavut, and Northwest Territories; the nations of Iceland, Finland, Norway, Sweden, Denmark (Greenland), Russia; and the State of Alaska in the United States.

 As you know, Muslims break their fast at the time of sunset.
 However, these countries do not experience any sunset, so how do Muslim fasts in such countries?

 Muslim scholars have reached a unanimous conclusion regarding fasting and prayer timings in the areas of the world which do not experience the sunset.

 The solution to their query is that they must pray five times daily according to the time to their neighboring country where the sun does set.
-This should be followed by all those states where the day lasts for six months and the night lasts for six months as well.
+In the same way, they can also fast according to the timings of the nearest area where the Sun rises and sets.

-It is very important to state that before following this principle, I would suggest you ask from a Sharia expert about it.
-The knowledge I have gained regarding this matter is out of my search results which should not be taken as fully reliable.
+It is very important to state that before following this principle, I would suggest you ask a Sharia expert about it.

 It would be better to ask from an Aalim living in the areas where Sun does not set as a Saudi Aalim will have difficulty in applying any Ijtihad which has taken place by the Aalim community of the region.